KyeYongChoo/SC2002-Group-Project/README.md

 ---

-## Testing
+## 🧪 Testing

 Only manual testing is supported for now.
-Please contact Choo Kye Yong if junit tests were required, or if other testing techniques were desired
+Please contact Choo Kye Yong if junit tests were required, or if other testing techniques were desired.

+---

-## Troubleshooting
+## 🛠️ Troubleshooting

-### ClassCastException on Startup
+### ⚠️ ClassCastException on Startup

 If you encounter `ClassCastException` when modifying code, it is often due to **lazy instantiation** of menus being triggered too early.
 Check:
 - `MenuNavigator.start()` — ensure you only push/pop before executing actions.
 - `MenuGroup.refresh()` — verify suppliers aren’t called prematurely.

-### "Sorry, no items" Messages
+### ❌ "Sorry, no items" Messages

 You may see this message repeated during menu refresh.
 This is expected if a submenu’s item list is empty before opening.
 Suppress it by moving the print logic into the execute phase (not description/ dynamic description) or guarding it with a check on the current menu.

 ---

-## Contributing
+## 🤝 Contributing

 Feel free to open issues or pull requests.